netshade/cacheabled/README.md

 So I wrote a proof of concept node.js app that does just that.
 It would sit in front of a unicorn process, and serve directly from cache when relevant; otherwise, it proxies the request to the unicorn instance, and the cacheable gem's normal behavior can resume.

-As expected, the speedup (_local benchmarking, I know, I know_) is drastic.
+As expected, the speedup (/local benchmarking, I know, I know/) is drastic.
 For a trivial URL, requests can be served up to 140x faster simply by exploiting concurrent reqeust handling and memcache fetching in node.js.
 EventMachine could be used to do something quite similar (though likely with slightly less of a speed up).

 This is not a bolt in speedup.
 Cacheable has enough assumptions about keys, versions and stale data in it that there would need to be some work such that cache info can be shared outside the process.
-Also, Cacheable uses Marshal to serialize data; I've written a toy implementation of `Marshal#load` in JavaScript, but really, something not Ruby specific would be more desirable (_JSON, really, since most of node.js' MemCache clients seem to think that all MemCache data is UTF-8 strings_).
+Also, Cacheable uses Marshal to serialize data; I've written a toy implementation of `Marshal#load` in JavaScript, but really, something not Ruby specific would be more desirable (/JSON, really, since most of node.js' MemCache clients seem to think that all MemCache data is UTF-8 strings/).

 # Why

 Well, really, if you're caching the effective full response, there's no reason to ever hit the stack or occupy a worker.
 Getting the Memcache data closer to the Nginx response will maximize availability of the app.
-On my machine (_I KNOW ALREADY, SHEESH_), which is a 2011 MBP Pro, 2.3Ghz Core i7:
+On my machine (/I KNOW ALREADY, SHEESH/), which is a 2011 MBP Pro, 2.3Ghz Core i7:

 Rails (Unicorn, 7 workers), time to complete: